Elections in the United Kingdom

 No hay anuncios

-The modification of the electoral system, adopting the D'Hondt law, the expansion of the number of seats to 96 (from the previous 60), in sixteen districts, and the reduction of the voting age to sixteen years makes many observers look at the polls with skepticism.
+The modification of the electoral system, adopting the D'Hondt formula, the increase in the number of seats to 96 (from the previous 60), in sixteen constituencies, and the reduction of the voting age to sixteen years makes many observers look at the polls with skepticism.
 In any case, the average of the polls grants 29% of the votes to Plaid Cymru and between 30 and 35 seats, while it grants Farage's formation around 27% of the votes, with a similar number of deputies.

 Will the SNP's hegemony in Edinburgh continue?

-In 2024, in the general elections, Labour won 37 out of 57 seats at stake in the country's constituencies in Scotland.
-The Scottish National Party (SNP), hegemonic north of Hadrian's Wall since Alex Salmond's first victory in 2007, seemed to have gradually reached the end of its dominance.
+In 2024, in the general elections, Labour won 37 out of the 57 seats at stake in the country's constituencies in Scotland.
+The Scottish National Party (SNP), hegemonic north of Hadrian's Wall since Alex Salmond's first victory in 2007, seemed to have gradually reached the end of its domination.

 Cargando